MahmoudAhmadOsman/react-ecommerce-app/README.md

-## MEARN Stack Ecommerce Application
+## MEARN Stack eCommerce Application
-Simple ecommerce application that is built with the following technologies.
+This repository contains a React-based ecommerce application that allows users to browse and purchase products online.
+The app provides a user-friendly interface for customers to explore various products, add them to their shopping cart, and proceed to the checkout process.
 #### Backend Stack
  - Expressjs & Nodejs
 #### Database: